DICELab-NCSU/reachr/README.md

 - `as_ef_geom`: attempts to automatically coerce non-point geometries into (multi)point geometries that can be imported into Emlid Flow
 - `check_rtk_range`: checks that points are within LoRa antenna range for RTK surveying

+## Planned features
+### Prepare .csv file for Emlid Flow import

+Importing points from a .csv file into an Emlid Flow project requires following a strict column order and naming convention.
+(As of July 2023, this is incompletely documented in the import dialog.) reachr provides helper functions to convert `sf` objects into a correctly-formatted .csv file.

 ## Code of Conduct